duckduckgo/duckduckgo-help-pages/_docs/mobile/blackberry.md

     </li>
 </ol>

-<h2>Install the official DuckDuckGo app (BlackBerry 10)</h2>
+<h2>Install the Official DuckDuckGo App (BlackBerry 10)</h2>
-<a href="http://crackberry.com/how-install-android-app-apk-blackberry">Follow the instructions here.</a>
+<a href="https://crackberry.com/how-install-android-app-apk-blackberry">Follow the instructions here.</a>
-<a href="http://duckduckgo.com/app/android.apk">You can get the DuckDuckGo app .apk file for installing here.</a>
+<a href="https://duckduckgo.com/app/android.apk">You can get the DuckDuckGo app .apk file for installing here.</a>